 Rajeev

 Rajeev is an Indian actor, best known for Tamil cinema.
 Rajeev began their career in 1981.
-With 30 credits to their name, Rajeev remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Rajeev remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Rajeev's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones